 This Greek Ground Turkey is easy to make, ready in fifteen minutes, and the perfect recipe for ground turkey with feta cheese, tomatoes, olives, and tons of Greek flavor.
-Jump to Recipe and Video

 Made with bright ingredients like sun-dried tomatoes, feta cheese, lemon juice, and fresh parsley, this Greek Ground Turkey recipe makes the perfect healthy weeknight meal.
 Serve over a bed of rice with sliced cucumbers and cherry tomatoes for the ultimate meal at any occasion.